Charles Joy (engineer): Handley Page

 He joined Handley Page in 1944 as Deputy Chief Draughtsman, becoming assistant chief designer in 1947.

 He became chief designer at Handley Page Aircraft in 1953, when Reginald Stafford was technical director.

-He also had been deputy managing director at Handley Page.
+He also had been deputy managing director at Handley Page, from February 1968.
+Godfrey Lee became chief designer, and Reginald Stafford left the company when technical director.

 When the Victor aircraft was being developed, he was the assistant chief designer.